 Here’s where I’m gonna get weird for a second.
 I don’t buy toner or makeup remover or eye cream or face lotion or any other potions for wrinkles or acne or stuff like that.
 That’s right, I DO NOT USE FACE WASH.
 And I’m not a doctor or a dermatologist so this is just what works for me (my derm knows what I do and her response was “your skin looks happy” so I’ll take it – ha!).

-Here’s what I do: I buy these two totally natural products that basically do it all for me: Bragg’s Organic Apple Cider Vinegar (it has to be Braggs!
-It’s the best/purest/most concentrated!) and Dr. Bronner’s Organic Coconut Oil (don’t use cheap/unpure coconut oil either or it can clog pores and generally be bad for your skin – make sure it’s pure/organic and from a good brand you trust like Dr Bronner’s).
+Here’s what I do: I buy these three totally natural products that basically do it all for me: Bragg’s Organic Apple Cider Vinegar (it has to be Braggs!
+It’s the best/purest/most concentrated!), Dr. Bronner’s Organic Coconut Oil (don’t use cheap/unpure coconut oil either or it can clog pores and generally be bad for your skin – make sure it’s pure/organic and from a good brand you trust like Dr Bronner’s), and Thayers Rose Petal Witch Hazel Toner with Aloe Vera.
+(I recently added this third thing and it’s so good along with the other two in the photo below).
 I use coconut oil so much I leave it out on the kitchen counter so I removed the label to make the jar prettier.

 I already mentioned coconut oil as being an awesome deep conditioner and it’s also really amazing for skin – body lotion, face lotion, makeup remover, you name it.
 I generally like to rub a small amount on my face before bed (warning: if you rub too much on in the morning you can look a little shiny – and too much can make your hairline grease too – the key is a light dab here and there).
 I put it on maybe 30 minutes before bed and I just apply a small amount.
 It doesn’t stain my pillowcase and it soaks in like any moisturizer would.
 I have sensitive skin, but I never break out from it (since coconut oil is naturally antibacterial, I have a theory that it cuts down on blackheads and breakouts, both of which I’ve had as an adult when using other products on my face).